pinasdfgh/2/doc/index.rst

     I can only imagine how many hours of sniffing USB packets and staring at hexdumps it took.
 Gphoto is great, but it is generic and huge.
-While it is actively developed, supports a vast number of cameras, has been extensively tested and comes with GUI tools, userspace filesystem d river, etc. etc., hacking it is a serious business, especially for someone not-so-much-C-profficient-or-keen.
+While it is actively developed, supports a vast number of cameras, has been extensively tested and comes with GUI tools, userspace filesystem driver, etc. etc., hacking it is a serious business, especially for someone not-so-much-C-profficient-or-keen.

 capture_